-This request was made with the focus on using victim surveys as a tool to improve community policing and responsiveness at the Clackamas County Sheriff’s Office (CCSO).
-CCSO was interested in using surveys to gauge victims’ experiences throughout the investigative process from initial response to case closure.
-Additionally, CCSO was interested in the effect of community surveys on staff morale.
+This request was made with the focus on using victim surveys as a tool to improve community policing and responsiveness at an Oregon Sheriff’s Office (SO).
+This SO was interested in using surveys to gauge victims’ experiences throughout the investigative process from initial response to case closure.
+Additionally, there was interest in the effect of community surveys on staff morale.

 For the purposes of this request, the Crime Victimization Survey (CVS) and the Community Survey conducted in Bend, Oregon are probably the most useful examples of examining community perceptions of how police are doing at their job.
-Emailing the primary investigators for Bend and Parkrose surveys conducted here in Oregon would be highly recommended.
+Contact information for the primary investigators on these surveys can be found via the hyperlinks below.

-This article offers a good summary of the cost effectiveness of various survey methods.
+This article summarizes the cost effectiveness of various survey methods.
 Postal was the most cost effective and telephone was the least cost effective.
 However, the telephone survey garnered the highest percentage of responses.
-The authors do note that a multi-modal approach may be more effective (e.g. a postal contact with a link to an internet survey).
+The authors note that a multi-modal approach may be more effective (e.g. a postal contact with a link to an internet survey).
 Also, there is evidence that a follow-up with non-responders using a different mode increases response rate (e.g. initial postal contact with a follow-up phone call).
-One item of note for any mode to increase the response rate and the diversity of responses is to have the ability to allow access to questionnaires in alternative languages.
+One item of note is that to increase the response rate and the diversity of responses for any survey mode is to provide the ability to access questionnaires in multiple languages.

-Weisel, Deborah Lamm.
-Conducting community surveys: A practical guide for law enforcement agencies.
-US department of Justice, 1999.
+Conducting community surveys: A practical guide for law enforcement agencies

 This guide takes practitioners through the steps of conducting a local-level crime victimization survey.
 Specifically, this guide cites the use of a local-level version of the National Crime Victimization Survey.
 This will offer an example of questions for crime victims.
 While this is a specific survey conducted via telephone, the general advice of this guide is useful to the police practitioner.